MattArnold/tuxtrax/README.md

 First, an event submission/feedback website.
 Later there will be a site to assign rooms and times to the events.
 These sites will interact but will be two different sites.

+An important schema design element is the distinction between actual events and merely requests for events.

 USER STORIES:

 001 A form to submit an event suggestion.
 A message at the top reads “this form doesn’t work yet”. -DONE